bioc/ideal/inst/extdata/instructions.md

 When used in the context of the app, it is possible to seamless search for genes also by their gene name, making exploration even more immediate.

+From version 1.30.0 onwards, the `ggplotCounts()` function has been deprecated, in favor of the equivalent `mosdef::gene_plot()` function, which is more robust and flexible in its usage.

 ### `goseqTable`

 `goseqTable` is a wrapper to extract the functional GO terms enriched in  in a list of (DE) genes, based on the algorithm and the implementation in the *[goseq](http://bioconductor.org/packages/goseq)* package.